Quality and quantity are the key factors to successfully treat gingivitis on one tooth.

 1- Flap surgery

-In this surgical method, the space between the tooth and the gum is reduced by lifting the flaps of the gum up and the tartar and plaque is removed.
+In this surgical method, the space between the tooth and the gum is reduced by lifting the flaps of the gum up and the tartar and plaque are removed.

 Then gums snugly are placed against the tooth again.